alexdavemac/fitness-app/README.md

 All user data (logins, checklists) is stored **locally** on each device.
 No information is sent to a server or third-party service.

 Multiple users per device is possible in theory, but the app is optimized for one user per device in practice.

+---

+Feel free to fork, customize, or expand the project!

+— Built with help from ChatGPT 💡